The National Women’s Business Council (“NWBC” or “Council”) was created under Title IV of H.R. 5050, the Women’s Business Ownership Act of 1988,

 - Required the U.S. Census Bureau to include woman-owned corporations in their data collection.

-The National Women’s Business Council is a non-partisan federal advisory committee established to serve as an independent source of advice and policy recommendations to the Administrator of the SBA, Congress, and the President on economic issues of importance to women business owners.
+The National Women’s Business Council is a non-presidential federal advisory committee serving as an independent source of advice and policy recommendations to the President, the U.S. Congress (to the Committees on Small Business of the Senate and House of Representatives), and to the Administrator of the U.S. Small Business Administration (through the Assistant Administrator of the Office of Women’s Business Ownership) on issues of importance to women business owners and entrepreneurs.

 The Council is comprised of 15 members including:

 - Four women business owners of the president’s party and

 - Four women business owners not of the president’s party

 - Six representatives of national women’s business organizations, including representatives of women’s business center sites.
 The current member organizations are: